-Worship leaders, we’ve gotten really good at leading songs.
+Worship leaders, we’ve gotten really good at leading songs but not leading worship.

 Your leadership skills on Sunday will help those who are new Christians to engage in worship.
 Having a great band and getting through songs isn’t enough.